-FINDING: To ensure compliance with the above criterion the following conditions of approval has been proposed by the applicant.
+FINDING: To ensure compliance with the above criterion the following condition of approval has been added.

 Utility Responsibility: At all times, the developer shall make necessary arrangements with the serving utility companies for the installation of all proposed or required utilities, which may include electrical power, natural gas, telephone, cable television and the like.